-Media behemoth Facebook announced that it is expanding its fight against fake news to include business listings saying,
+In fact, Facebook had already announced, in August 2017. that it was expanding its fight against fake news to include business listings saying,

 Organizations that link to news stories deemed to be false from their Pages listing will no longer be allowed to advertise on Facebook

 I am definitely in favor of reducing the influence of fake news on the general public, but I am concerned about exactly how this is going being implemented.
 Zuckerberg stated in his Senate testimony that increasingly artificial intelligence (AI) algorithms are being used to screen posts and ads to see if they meet Facebook’s criteria for publication.
 That’s fine, automation with AI is the future.
 However, the insertion AI into the process of determining acceptability for publication makes the process even more opaque than it already is and it is likely to make Facebook a uniquely powerful organization that has undue influence over the viewing habits of billions of people on earth.

 We need to open up the process of content curation not only via regulation but also by allowing consumers to play a role in determining what they should or should not be able to see.
 We need to know exactly how Facebook is going to decide if a story is fake and whether a company should be banned from their site.
 Here are some of the questions that need to be addressed:

 There is a fine line between thoughtful content curation and less than thoughtful censorship.
 The former is something we should expect of all media companies no matter their underlying biases.
 The latter is something that should concern us all.

 To show you how this can all go south, let me tell you about my personal experience with Facebook denying ads (also known as boosts) over the last several years.